sbcshop/AiryFi_Software/README.md

 ### CP2102
 The CP2102/9 is a highly-integrated USB-to-UART Bridge Controller providing a simple solution for updating RS232 designs to USB using a minimum of components and PCB space.
 It is a driver IC for interfacing between USB to our ESP8266.
 ### Sensor Selection Jumper

-This jumper is provided to interfacing  between ESP and PMS sensor for displaying PMS sensor data
+This jumper is provided to interfacing  between ESP and PMS sensor for getting PMS sensor data.
+Please make sure during the code uploading in AiryFi board, this jumper  removed.

 ### Reset and Flash Button
 Reset button is provided for resetting ESP8266 and so this board.
 Flash button is for flashing or updating firmware in ESP8266 chip.
 ### Battery Connector and ON/OFF